hailin-du/Path-to-Data-Science/Chapter 3 Notes.md

 ```
 > IndexError: list index out of range

-Error - when error happened - check the length of the list
+Error - when an error happened - check the length of the list